SeSa-1988/django-docker-starter/README.md

-# Project Title
+# Template for new Docker + Django + Postgres + Tailwind Projects

-Basic structure of a new docker + django + postgresql + tailwind project Its based on this: https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/django/
+Basic structure of a new docker + django + postgresql + tailwind project.
+The goal is to provide a comfortable starting point for new projects.
+Its based on this: https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/django/

+WARNING:
+This is only a dev environment.
+A production ready version is going to follow.
+Since i am still learning, there might be configuration errors.

 ## Getting Started